johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * **When they do, money will not be controlled by banks and it will not be tied to any government.**
 * **When IOTA achives mass-adoption banks will no longer be able to devalue our currency by issuing new money.**
 * **And governments will not be able to print money to finance wars that it's people do not want.**
-* **So with money no longer tied to a country, governments will have to compete for citizens (really their money) by providing the best place to live at the least cost.**
+* **So with money no longer tied to a country, governments will have to compete for citizens (really their money) by providing the best places to live at the least cost.
+The new freedom to leave and take your money with you, will be a stablizing force causing opressive governments to change while keeping honest well run governments on the right track.**
 * **Citizens are about to get a seat at the bargining table and the nonsense is about to end.**
-* **We can bring on this change by helping to make IOTA a better service than banks and more convenient to use.**
+* **We can bring on this change by helping to make IOTA a better service than banks, more secure, and more convenient to use.**
 * **That's what we will need to do in order to start the mass migration to IOTA**
 * **Let's get to work**